WebAssembly/spec/spectec/test-prose/TEST.md

 2. Return $subst_all_moduletype(mmt, dt*).

 before yy_u1 x i
-1. If the type of yy_u1 is deftype, then:
+1. If yy_u1 is deftype, then:
   a.
 Return true.
 2. If yy_u1 is _IDX, then:
   a.
 Let (_IDX typeidx) be yy_u1.